 - Muscle cramps

-Drinking enough water does more than just prevent water-deprivation headaches - it can also prevent migraines.
+Drinking enough water does more than just prevent dehydration headaches - it can also prevent migraines.
 While we do not know exactly what causes a migraine, we do know that dehydration is a known trigger for migraine headaches.
 One study even showed that when the study participants drank more water each day, they had fewer symptoms and less severe migraines overall.